Astorcamon/.github/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Logs and exceptions**
-Attach the log information in a file, screenshot or text.
+Attach the log information in a file, screenshot or insert here as text.